TOBB-ETU-CS-Community/etuScore/README.md

 <p>We take security seriously.
 If you discover any security vulnerabilities or breaches, please reach out to Hüseyin Pekkan at <a href="mailto:hpekkan@etu.edu.tr">hpekkan@etu.edu.tr</a> or Berkay Yıldız at <a href="mailto:Berkay.yildiz@etu.edu.tr">Berkay.yildiz@etu.edu.tr</a>.
 Please avoid disclosing the vulnerability publicly until we have had a chance to address it.</p>

 # Firebase Structure
-Certainly!
-Here's the Firebase structure with all the variable types specified as you've provided:

 ## Collection: users